A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

-For interactions between the fermion and the QL gluon fields they may take on the form of either \fref{fig:gluonloops}(i) or~(ii), and conservation of colour charge indicates that when these couplings are summed, this is equal to the coupling of the QL gluon to the fermion in the original leading-order diagram [\fref{fig:gluonloops}(iii)].
-Further, when the loop correction is evaluated, this collapses to a numerical multiplier on the original QL interaction vertex and the customary application of spinor identities \cite[\erefr{QGeq:unreducedeLmassint}{QGeq:reducedeLmassint}]{pfeifer2020_R18} yields a non-vanishing contribution to $m_{\ell_i}^2$.
-It then suffices to consider an example where the coupling of the QL gluon and loop gluon vanishes, making it equivalent to the QL photon case, evaluate the correction to the interaction vertex, and extrapolate this across all gluon colour combinations by $\GLTR$ symmetry.
+For interactions between the fermion and the background gluon fields they may take on the form of either \fref{fig:gluonloops}(i) or~(ii), and conservation of colour charge indicates that when these couplings are summed, this is equal to the coupling of the background gluon to the fermion in the original leading-order diagram [\fref{fig:gluonloops}(iii)].
+Further, when the loop correction is evaluated, this collapses to a numerical multiplier on the original background interaction vertex and the customary application of spinor identities \Perefr{IV}{eq:unreducedeLmassint}{eq:reducedeLmassint} yields a non-vanishing contribution to $m_{\ell_i}^2$.
+It then suffices to consider an example where the coupling of the background gluon and loop gluon vanishes, making it equivalent to the background photon case, to evaluate the correction to the interaction vertex, and to extrapolate this across all gluon colour combinations by $\GLTR$ symmetry.

 \Fref{fig:gluonloops}(iv) shows a further diagram which may be constructed using gluon loop corrections.
-This is a counterpart to the gluon version of the third diagram of \fref{fig:photonloops}(i), and also contributes to the mass of the loop gluon.
+This is a counterpart to the gluon version of the third diagram of \fref{fig:photonloops}(i), again with vertices moved onto the loop boson, and also contributes to the mass of the loop gluon.

 Note that in contrast to the photon terms, where the third diagram of \fref{fig:photonloops}(i) was accounted for in the Standard Model, for preon/gluon interactions all loop corrections must be evaluated as there are no corresponding Standard Model terms.